jasper-zanjani/notes/sources/wsac.md

 #### 5.6 Recovering data from a Windows backup file
 #### 5.7 Using IP Address MAnagement to keep track of your used IP addresses
 #### 5.8 Checking for viruses in Windows Server 2016
 ## Chapter 6: Group Policy
-> - [ ] 6.01 Creating and assigning a new Group Policy Object
-> - [ ] 6.02 Mapping network drives with Group Policy
-> - [ ] 6.03 Redirecting the My Documents folder to a network share
-> - [ ] 6.04 Creating a VPN connection with Group Policy
-> - [ ] 6.05 Creating a printer connection with Group Policy
-> - [ ] 6.06 Using Group Policy to enforce an Internet proxy server
-> - [ ] 6.07 Viewing the settings currently enabled inside a GPO
-> - [ ] 6.08 Viewing the GPOs currently assigned to a computer]
-> - [ ] 6.09 Backing up and restoring GPOs
-> - [ ] 6.10 Plugging in ADMX and ADML templates

 #### 6.01 Creating and assigning a new Group Policy Object
 #### 6.02 Mapping network drives with Group Policy
 #### 6.03 Redirecting the My Documents folder to a network share